Instant Pot Mexican Menudo

 - Prep the Chiles: Boil the sliced tomatoes with guajillo and ancho chiles in hot water for 20 minutes, then blend them with garlic, oregano, cumin, and a little of the soaking water to form a smooth paste.

-- Cook the Meat: Add the blended chili paste, beef shank, and feet (optional) to your Instant Pot.
+- Cook the Meat: Add the blended chili paste, beef shank, and feet (optional) to your Instant Pot 6qt Duo.
 Pour in water to cover, add salt, and cook on high pressure for 45 minutes.

 - Combine the Flavours: Release the pressure, and stir in the beef tripe.
 Let everything simmer on the Instant Pot’s soup mode for another 20 minutes.

-- Serve: Menudo is best served with a sprinkle of fresh lime juice, diced onions, diced fresh serrano chili, and a pinch of dried oregano.
-Traditionally, it's enjoyed with warm corn tortillas on the side.
+- Serve: Menudo is best served with fresh lime juice, diced onions, diced serrano chile, and a pinch of dried oregano.
+Traditionally enjoyed with warm corn tortillas on the side.

 A Hearty, Meal-Ready Soup

-Menudo is more than a thin broth—it's hearty and filling enough to be a meal replacer.
-Each bowl is brimming with tender meat, and a rich broth that’s both satisfying and nutritious.
+Menudo is more than a thin broth — it’s hearty and filling enough to be a meal in itself.
 Mexicans often enjoy this dish as a family meal, with big pots made for celebrations or Sunday brunch.
+It’s also known as the perfect cure for a hangover, making it a popular dish on New Year’s Day and Mexican Independence Day.

 Ingredients